 Washington Youth Garden uses the garden cycle as a tool to enrich science learning, inspire environmental stewardship and cultivate healthy food choices in youth and families.
-Through this approach, we hope to spark a lifelong love of science that grows beyond the classroom and inspires careers in science, health and nutrition.
-The Washington Youth Garden is a program of the Friends of the National Arboretum with support from the U.S. National Arboretum, and primarily serves under-served, low-income schools and families northeast of the Capitol, although we invite anyone and everyone to our Demonstration Garden who wishes to learn.
+We strive to spark a lifelong love of science that grows beyond the classroom and instills passion in science, personal and community health, and nutrition.
+Washington Youth Garden is a program of the Friends of the National Arboretum with support from the U.S. National Arboretum, and primarily serves under-served, low-income schools and families northeast of the Capitol, although we invite anyone and everyone to our Demonstration Garden who wishes to learn.

 Our Primary Goals are: